 Chameleon

 If you chose mostly C’s, your feelings habit animal is a chameleon.
-You can sometimes hide from your emotions or distract yourself from tricky feelings.
-It can cause difficulties when we avoid our emotions, but being able to focus our attention away from our feelings can also be helpful.
+Sometimes your feelings hide, or you distract yourself from them.
+Avoiding feelings can cause problems over time, but shifting your focus can also be helpful.

 Deer